By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-AMP pages work, by creating a version of the page that is highly optimized, and adhering to very strict coding standards.
+AMP pages work, by creating a version of the page that is highly optimized, and adhering to stringent coding standards.
 The idea is that the whole page is optimized just for speed.
 The following is a very brief summary:

 - AMP HTML - The template of your AMP page is essentially standard HTML with some custom AMP properties.
 This means some standard HTML Tags are replaced with AMP-specific tags (i.e. “amp-img”).
 You will also need to use a streamlined version of CSS